radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 > **Note:** The call to `%matplotlib inline` here is a jupyter notebook 'magic' command that enables support for plotting directly inside the notebook.

 ## Quick guide (tldr;)
 The following cell shows the quickest way to results using a small simulated dataset in `/scratch/af-biota`.
-Further explanation of all of the features and options is provided further below.
+Complete explanation of all of the features and options of the PCA module is the focus of the rest of this tutorial.
+Copy this code into a notebook cell and run it.

 ```python
 ## Load your assembly